Supercard of Honor (2025): Storylines

 Konosuke Takeshita put a challenge out for Bandido's ROH World Championship during a backstage segment at Global Wars Mexico, where it was later announced that a title match between the two was scheduled for Supercard of Honor.

-On the July 3 episode of ROH, The Infantry (Capt.
-Shawn Dean and Carlie Bravo) defeated Top Flight (Dante Martin and Darius Martin) in a number one contender's match to face The Sons of Texas (Dustin Rhodes and Sammy Guevara) for the ROH World Tag Team Championship at Supercard of Honor.
-Afterwards, on July 4, the match for the titles were officially announced.
+On the July 3 episode of ROH Honor Club TV, The Infantry (Capt.
+Shawn Dean and Carlie Bravo) defeated Top Flight (Dante Martin and Darius Martin) in a ROH World Tag Team Championship number one contender's match.
+The following day, ROH announced that they would face champions The Sons of Texas (Dustin Rhodes and Sammy Guevara) for the titles at Supercard of Honor.

 At Global Wars Mexico, ROH World Television Champion Nick Wayne faced Titán in a Proving Ground match that ended in a time limit draw.
 Due to the nature of Proving Ground matches, however, this would earn Titán a future title match.
 On July 7, it was announced that the two would have a rematch for the title at Supercard of Honor.

-On July 7, it was announced that ROH Women's World Television Champion Red Velvet was injured and that she would not be competing at Supercard of Honor; therefore, a match to see who would become the interim ROH Women's World Television Champion was scheduled for Supercard of Honor.
-Hours before the event, it was announced that the match would be a "Worldwide Women's Wild Card" four-way match, with the participants later confirmed to be Mina Shirakawa, Miyu Yamashita, Persephone, and Yuka Sakazaki, and the winner would face Velvet at a later date to crown the Undisputed Women's Television Champion.
+On July 7, it was announced that ROH Women's World Television Champion Red Velvet had been injured and would not be competing at Supercard of Honor; therefore, a match to determine an interim champion was scheduled for the event.
+Hours before the event, it was announced that the match would be a "Worldwide Women's Wild Card" four-way match, with the participants later confirmed to be Mina Shirakawa, Miyu Yamashita, Persephone, and Yuka Sakazaki, and the winner would face Velvet at a later date to crown the undisputed champion.